jmetzger/workshop-istio-kubernetes/istio/installation/03-install-with-istioctl-with-demo-profile.md

 ## Installation including Demo

+> [!CAUTION]
-  * This profile (demo) enables high levels of tracing and access logging so it is not suitable for performance tests.
+> This profile (demo) enables high levels of tracing and access logging so it is not suitable for performance tests.

 ### Schritt 1: istio runterladen und installieren